 - headingsMap:

-This bookmarklet is a convenient alternative to headingsMap for people who are not allowed to install browser add-ons. - Smith, Nathan: Introducing Construct.css, CSS-Tricks, 12.09.2018, updated on 09.02.2019.
+- Smith, Nathan: Introducing Construct.css, CSS-Tricks, 12.09.2018, updated on 09.02.2019.

 Browser Features and Extensions for End Users